 If you have engaged in sexual activity, you have been exposed to the possibility of an STD.
 Not all symptoms are obvious though.
 Some can cause a change in discharge, burning with urination or genital sores.
 If left untreated, some can even lead to infertility.
 The only way to know for sure if you have an STD is to get tested.
 When sexually active, it’s advised to get tested at least once a year.

 We offer free STD testing on a walk-in basis Tuesdays and Wednesdays until spots are filled starting at 10 AM.
 Spots are first come first serve so we advise you get here as early as you can those days & plan a flexible day.
-For limited appointment times, please call 316-945-9400.
+For questions call 316-945-9400.

 - Genital Warts

 We will not be able to test if you:

 - Are pregnant

 - Had sex in the last 48 hours

 - Recently used vaginal medication/douching